-Assessment Activity Calendar Responsibilities Resources Product(s) New Teacher Introduction Orientation to Professional Growth and Evaluation System.
-Review the handbook including teaching performance standards, purposes, etc. August and September Supervisor Time Professional Growth Plan (Page 26) Collaborative Goal Setting Between New Teacher and the Supervisor for the Coming School Year Engage goal setting and appropriate form as described in the Professional Growth Pathway.
-In order to take advantage of the feedback provided by the professional growth process and promote the use of teams in our learning organization to focus on the improvement of student learning, all faculty set two professional goals for each academic year.
+Assessment Activity Calendar Responsibilities Resources Product(s) Ne Orientation to Professional Growth and Evaluation System.
+Review the handbook including teaching performance standards, August and September Supervisor Time Professional Growth Plan (Page 26) Ne purposes, etc. bilaborative Goal Setting Between ew Teacher and the Supervisor for e Coming School Year Engage goal setting and appropriate form as described in the Professional Growth Pathway.
+Professional Growth Pathway Paperwork Completed September 30, Meeting to Educator/ supervisor Time Revised Professional Growth Plan (copy sent to supervisor) In order to take advantage of the feedback provided by the professional growth process and promote the use of teams in our learning organization to focus on the improvement of student learning, all faculty set two professional goals for each academic year.
 New teachers will set one individual professional goal related to their past feedback and teaching standards.
-For the second goal, there is the option for another professional goal or a team goal (grade level team, department team, or other) focused on the improvement of Professional Growth Pathway Paperwork Completed September 30, Meeting to Follow.
-Educator/ supervisor Time Revised Professional Growth Plan (copy sent to supervisor) student learning.
-Supervisor Writes Progress Report Prior to December 15 and Conducts Teacher Performance Conference Two to three documented classroom visits, with supervisor providing feedback.
+For the second goal, there is the option for another professional goal or a team goal (grade level team, department team, or other) focused on the improvement of student learning.
+Follow.
+Pr pervisor Writes Progress Report ior to December 15 and Conducts acher Performance Conference Two to three documented classroom visits, with supervisor providing feedback.
 Supervisor drafts narrative report, shares draft with new teacher, then completes progress report based on discussion.
 Teacher can reply to the report to the Head of School.
 Upon satisfactory completion of the report, the supervisor files it with personnel office.
 Decision regarding continued employment or placement on an By December 15 Supervisor/ educator Time Notes from supervisor's classroom visits alternative pathway.
 Data Collection Survey questionnaires distributed, to be completed by parents and students.
 Ongoing informal and/or scheduled classroom observations and discussions with supervisor, or peer(s).
 February - March Throughout school year Participating educator / peer / supervisor / students / parents Time Surveys Notes from supervisor's classroom visits Collating Data: Teacher gathers information such as: Professional Growth Plan (goal(s), action, timeline evaluation).
 Feedback and information from parents and students.
 Classroom visit notes and discussions with supervisor.
 Student work and assessment data.
 Teacher work.
 Continuous throughout the year Participating educator Time Professional development and learning Portfolio (Optional) Teacher reflection Teacher reflects on above information or aspects of goal(s) as set forth in Professional Growth Plan for this year.
 Complete "reflection" section of Professional Growth Plan.
 Give copy of Professional Growth Plan with written reflections to goal setting supervisor.
 February Participating educator Time Complete Professional Growth Plan Reflections (Copy to goal setting supervisor) End of Year Goal Attainment Meeting with Goal Setting Facilitator Discuss contents of Professional Growth Plan and reflect on accomplishment of goal(s).
 Decision regarding placement on a specific pathway.
 Develop tentative goal(s) for next cycle/school year.
-March - May or as needed Participating educator, supervisor Time Signatures on Professional Growth Plan Written notice of professional growth pathway placement Tentative goal(s) on next year's Professional Growth Plan Supervisor Receives copy of Multiple Feedback Data, Places Teacher on Professional Growth and Evaluation Pathway March - May Educator and supervisor Growni i idil
+March - May or as needed Participating educator, supervisor Time Signatures on Professional Growth Plan Written notice of professional growth pathway placement Tentative goal(s) on next year's Professional Growth Plan Supervisor Receives copy of Multiple Feedback Data, Places Teacher on Professional Growth and Evaluation Pathway March - May Educator and supervisor